About the programme

-- challenging rights violations by drafting enforceable legislation consistent with the CRPD and the Protocol;
+- Challenge rights violations by drafting enforceable legislation consistent with the CRPD and the African Disability Protocol

-- utilising enforcement mechanisms set forth in the convention;
+- Utilise enforcement mechanisms set forth in the CRPD and the African Disability Protocol

-- taking forward disability rights litigation requesting CRPD and the Protocol-compliant remedies;
+- Take forward disability rights litigation requesting CRPD and the African Disability Protocol-compliant remedies

-- developing law, education, or other academic curricula informed by the CRPD and the Protocol.
+- Develop law, education, or other academic curricula informed by the CRPD and the Protocol.

 Call for Applications